skrapeit/skrape.it/examples/android/README.md

 # skrape{it} Android Example

-This is an Android sample of use of the skrape{it} library on Android with jetpack-compose.
+This is an Android sample of use of the skrape{it} library and jetpack-compose.

 ## The show-case
 By clicking the button the latest github users that have given skrape{it} a star will be scraped from the github website and displayed.